IgniteUI/igniteui-docfx/en/components/angular-reactive-form-validation.md

 * ControlValueAccessor

 ## Angular reactive form validation
-Reactive forms deliver a model-driven approach to managing form inputs the values of which change with respect to time.
+Reactive forms deliver a model-driven approach to managing form inputs, the values of which change with respect to time.
 Because reactive forms are built on a component class, Angular reactive form validation happens by adding validator functions directly to the form control model in the component class.

 When the value is valid, validators return `null`.
 If the value is invalid, validators generate a set of errors, and you can display a specific error message on the screen.